Preserving our Past.

 Our Mission

-From their conversion to Christianity to their century-long journey from New York to the Ottawa Hills of Kansas, the Munsee Tribe in Kansas have a fascinating history of challenges, strife, solidarity, faith and family.
+From their conversion to Christianity to their century-long migration from New York to the Ottawa Hills of Kansas, the Munsee Tribe in Kansas has a remarkable history marked by hardship, resilience, unity, faith, and strong family ties.

-Our constitution is a living document that is grounded in the tenets of our Munsee heritage and reflects the interests of the collective tribe with the goal of preserving our history and community for the benefit of future generations.
+Our constitution is a living testament, rooted in the sacred principles of our Munsee heritage.
+It echoes the collective will of our people, guiding us with the purpose of safeguarding our history and nurturing our community for the generations yet to come.